 The University provides a defined contribution retirement plan for faculty and staff.
 The eligibility requirements and other information are outlined in the Faculty and Staff Benefits Manual, available from the Office of Human Resources.
-Retirees who meet years-in-service requirements will also be eligible for the b.
-Faculty Retirement Incentive Programs

-Benefit Extension Plan set forth in the Faculty and Staff Benefits Manual.
+Retirees who meet years-in-service requirements will also be eligible for the Benefit Extension Plan set forth in the Faculty and Staff Benefits Manual.